yigitisik/whataifound/README.md

 ```
 data/entries.json ──► build.py ──► index.html (entries, stats, filters, FAQ tallies)
                                    finding/<id>.html   one page per entry
+                                   review.html         the open review queue
+                                   contributors.html   the contributor roll
                                    llms.txt  sitemap.xml  feed.xml  feed.json

 data/vocab.json   ──► build.py ──► app.js label tables
                                    methodology.html    the two grade lists
                                    llms.txt            the grading scales
+                                   docs/entry.schema.json
                                    ClaimReview ratings on every finding page
 ```

+`/review` and `/contributors` are derived, not curated.
+The queue is every entry with no `independent_checks`, so an entry leaves it the moment a check lands; the roll is built from the `reviewers` and `contributors` fields plus the authors in `CITATION.cff`.
+Neither has a list to keep in step by hand.

 `data/vocab.json` holds the grading vocabulary: the slug, label, short description, full definition and schema.org rating for every `verification` and `autonomy` grade, plus the `field`